Street food markets open during Lockdown 2

 Want to keep cosy while socialising outdoors?
 These London pubs are serving up takeaway mulled wine.

 Staying in?
-The geniuses behind Kerb street food markets have drawn up a list of traders now delivery food to homes.
+The geniuses behind Kerb street-food markets have drawn up a list of traders now delivering food to homes.